 This is particularly important in comprehending prophetic passages that contain prophetic symbols.
 Their proper meaning only comes to the believer through divine teaching by the Holy Spirit.
 I always do my best to eliminate my own preconceptions in order to prayerfully receive God’s thoughts and ideas.
 Here we explain the connections between two important prophetic symbols – the Harlot, Mystery Babylon and the bride, the Lamb’s wife.

 The book of Revelation is a book of prophecy (Rev. 1:3).
 Although it is found in the New Testament, it is not like the four gospels, nor like any of the epistles.
 The gospels tell of the life of Christ; the epistles are letters written from the Father and Son through the Comforter/Holy Spirit to the church.
-But in the writing of the Revelation God isn’t depicted as the Father of the Christian, the Spirit isn’t seen as our Comforter, and Jesus isn’t ever shown as Head of the body or High Priest for the believer.
+But in the writing of the Revelation God isn’t depicted as the Father of the Christian, the Spirit isn’t seen as our Comforter, and Jesus isn’t ever shown as Head of the body or High Priest for the believer — all the characters properly associated with the Christian relationship.
 Instead, God is seen as the Lord God Almighty sitting on His throne of government (Rev. 4:2, 8).
-The Spirit is depicted as seven Spirits before the throne – the direct agent of God in providential action in His government of the earth (Rev. 1:4, 4:5).
+The Spirit is depicted as seven Spirits before the throne – the perfect agent responsible for God’s providential control and action in His government of the earth (Rev. 1:4, 4:5).
 Jesus is seen as the ruler over the kings of the earth – the One who was born as destined to rule all nations with a rod of iron (Rev. 1:5, 12:4-5).
-All these features are part of the distinctive character of the subject of bible prophecy – it is about the earth, Israel, and God’s government of the earth (government mainly involves God’s judgment of evil and sin).
+All these features show forth of the distinctive character of the subject of bible prophecy – a topic exclusively about the earth, Israel, and God’s government of the earth (government mainly involves God’s judgment of evil and sin).

 Our first clue to their association with each other is found in the way both are introduced into the narrative of the book.
 Notice the similarities between these two passages: